Liza Achilles - Literary/Autobiographical Author. The Blog for the Discerning Reader.

 Happy New Year!
 Let’s hear it for 2020!
 This is our year, . . . the only one we’ve got right now.
 Let’s make things happen!
 I’m excited about so many things I’m planning for this year.
 Here are just a few of the many upcoming events and activities in the works around here in LizaAchilles-land.
 What’s on the horizon...

 This is a true story.
 I have an amazing handyman.
-He’s the best handyman in the Rockville, Maryland, area.
+He’s the best handyman in my city.
 I’d even venture to say he’s the best handyman in the Washington, DC, area.
-In fact, heck—I’d choose him over anyone on earth, for building and fixing shit on my property, ’cause I trust him.
-He built me a chicken coop....
+In fact, heck—I’d choose him over anyone on earth, for building and fixing sh*t on my property, ’cause I trust him.
+He built me a chicken coop.
+He built...

 Yuval Noah Harari, in his brilliant book Sapiens, makes the surprising claim that we live in an era of unprecedented peace and prosperity.
 It’s easy to get wrapped up in daily news that recounts shootings, terrorism, and international words and acts of aggression, as well as economic crises, downturns, and instabilities.
 But here’s the reality, looking through a wide-view lens...